-Pick a few responsibilities from the job description and explain why these in particular possessed you to apply - such as because they match your hobbies and interests, or they are tasks you’ve done well in previous roles.
+Pick a few responsibilities from the job description and explain why these in particular motivated you to apply – such as because the tasks match your hobbies and interests, or they are tasks you’ve done well in previous roles.

 4. Why do you want to work for us?

-You need to show the interviewer you are truly enthusiastic about this company over other similar businesses, and know the advantages of working for this company.
+You need to show the interviewer you are truly enthusiastic about this company over other similar businesses, and know the advantages of working for this company in particular.

 Read up on the company, pick out interesting perks, then articulate reasons why these appeal to you as a person and an employee.